Diagnosis

 Preparing for your appointment

-You'll probably start by seeing your primary care doctor to determine what could be causing your symptoms.
+You'll probably start by seeing your primary healthcare professional to figure out what is causing your symptoms.

 What you can do

-Make sure to bring a list of all the medications and supplements you take regularly.
+Make sure to bring a list of all the medicines and supplements you take regularly.
 You also might want to write down some questions in advance.
-Examples may include:
+Examples include:

 • What's causing my symptoms?